Geometric aspects of the Jacobian of a hyperplane arrangement: The module of logarithmic derivations and Jacobian of a hyperplane arrangement

 Here, $D_0(A_3)$ is free, so its free resolution has length $1$ and this matrix gives the only map in the resolution. \end{exm}

 We relate the matroid truncation $\matroid(\alpha)^{[k]}$ for $1\le k \le \rank(\A)$ to certain saturations of the Jacobian ideal.

 \begin{defn} The codimension-$k$ saturation of the Jacobian ideal, which we denote $J^{[k]}_\A$, is the intersection of all primary components of $J_{\A}$ associated to primes of codimension (height) at most $k$.
-As a saturation, we can compute this as $ J^{[k]}_\A=J_\A:f^\infty, $ where $f$ is in all associated primes of $J_\A$ of codimension greater than $k$ but outside all associated primes of codimension at most $k$. \end{defn}
+As a saturation, we can compute this as $ J^{[k]}_\A=J_\A:f^\infty, $ where $f$ is in all associated primes of $J_\A$ of codimension greater than $k$ but outside all associated primes of codimension at most $k$.
+The codimension $k$ saturation is a well-defined intersection of primary components of $J_\A$ --see~\cite[Proposition~3.13]{Eisenbud-1995} for a general statement regarding these types of intersections. \end{defn}

 We prove the following formula for $J^{[k]}_{\A}$.